-Microsoft Excel vs. Power BI: Overview of Key Capabilities
+Power BI vs. Excel: Overview of Key Capabilities

 Excel is a powerhouse when it comes to creating complex tabular reports and performing ad hoc or quick computations, thanks to its wide range of functions and expressions available.
 In contrast, Power BI’s strength lies in more extensive, interactive analytics capabilities.

-While Excel and Power BI have some shared components e.g., the data modeling engine: y, there are very significant differences as well.
+While Excel and Power BI have some shared components e.g., the data modeling engine, there are very significant differences as well.

 As such, each software makes for a better choice in specific scenarios, which we’ll explore in the light of key capabilities these tools offer to users.